 Third, fill out the Change of Address With USPS, which is a request to have USPS forward your mail to a new destination address (i.e. your virtual mailbox).
 This can either be temporary or permanent, and it can be done online or in person.
 You can learn how to file a change of address with USPS here.

-Now that we’ve covered the most time consuming parts above here is the easy part.
+Now that the most time-consuming parts are covered above, here is the easy part.

-Once mail begins to arrive the unopened envelopes are scanned so you can view your mail online at your convenience.
-Then from there, you decide what to do for example have the mail opened, mail forwarded, or destroyed.
+Once mail begins to arrive, the unopened envelopes are scanned so you can view your mail online at your convenience.
+Then, from there, you decide what to do - for example, have the mail opened, forwarded, or destroyed.

 Pros of a Virtual Mailbox

-The nice thing about a virtual mailbox service is it’s more than just used for mail.
-You can combine other features such as check depositing, package forwarding, registered agent services to be your all-in-one business solution.
+The nice thing about a virtual mailbox service is that it’s used more than just for mail.
+You can combine other features such as check depositing, package forwarding, and registered agent services to be your all-in-one business solution.
 Here’s what you can use a virtual mailbox for.

-If you use your home address for your business, it will be made publicly available.
+If you use your home address for your business, it will be made public.
 You may prefer that clients, customers, and vendors don’t know your home address.
 Having a separate business address will keep your personal information confidential.

-Use a virtual mailbox for registering your LLC or corporation.
+Use a virtual mailbox to register your LLC or corporation.
 It’s not required to have a separate business address, but it does add another level of privacy by protecting your home address (like most startups do), which can be used on state websites.

 Having a professional business address adds a layer of legitimacy to your business in the eyes of your customers.
-As a first time customer who is seeing your home address as your business they’ll probably envision you in your pajamas eating chips and dip while watching tv in correlation.
-That’s their real first impression of your business, do you want that?
+As a first-time customer who is seeing your home address as your business, they’ll envision you in your pajamas eating chips and dip while watching tv in correlation.
+That’s their real first impression of your business.
+Do you want that?

 You have access to your virtual mailbox anytime, anyplace, 24/7.
-As long as you have internet access you can easily view your mail the same time you’re posting your photo of your fancy work dinner on Instagram #amazing
+As long as you have internet access, you can view your mail at the same time that you’re posting your photo of your fancy work dinner on Instagram. #amazing

 Your virtual mailbox address will remain the same, even if your business moves.
-Imagine all the headache of updating your address a virtual mailbox just saved you!
-Additionally, a virtual mailbox is accepted in more places than a PO Box.
+Imagine all of the headaches of updating your address that a virtual mailbox just saved you!
+Additionally, a virtual mailbox is accepted in more places than a PO box.
 That’s a double win!

 Nothing beats that feeling of seeing more money in your bank account.
 A virtual mailbox can help you get paid faster.
 When you receive a check in your mailbox, you can request to have it deposited into your bank account.
 Your bank processes the deposit and credits your account with the money.

 Save yourself the time of manually opening mail and filing it (that’s a lot of potential paper cuts too).
-With a virtual mailbox you can easily automate this process and you can then use that time elsewhere such as reading that book or listening to that podcast you’ve been wanting too.
+With a virtual mailbox, you can automate this process, and you can then use that time elsewhere, such as reading that book or listening to that podcast you’ve been wanting to.

-Let’s say it’s tax time and you head to your file cabinet full of old documents that as you open it moths come flying out.
+Say it’s tax time and you head to your file cabinet full of old documents.
+As you open it, moths come flying out.
 Ok, maybe not that old, but you get the picture.
 A virtual mailbox will give you the ability to no longer dig through piles of physical paper mail.
-You’ll have a digital mail solution that you can archive, track, and search all your important documents with a click of a button.
+You’ll have a digital mail solution that you can archive, track, and search all of your important documents with a click of a button.

-As you’re traveling for business or just for fun as you’re running your remote business, you can easily forward mail and packages to yourself from anywhere.
+As you’re traveling for business or just for fun while running your remote business, you can forward mail and packages to yourself from anywhere.
 For example, you’re in China and don’t have deodorant.
-Fun fact if you didn’t know it’s a challenge to get deodorant in China.
-You can easily use your virtual mailbox to get your deodorant in no sweat (pun intended)!
+Fun fact if you didn’t know - it’s a challenge to get deodorant in China.
+You can use your virtual mailbox to get your deodorant in no sweat (pun intended)!

 Cons of a Virtual Mailbox

-A virtual mailbox can cost you extra than picking up your mail.
+A virtual mailbox can cost you more than picking up your mail yourself.

-Despite a virtual mailbox being a relatively automated system, you will still need to login daily to manage your mail, depending on how much mail you receive.
+Despite a virtual mailbox being an automated system, you will still need to log in daily to manage your mail, depending on how much mail you receive.